Common Mistakes Homeowners Make To Attract Fall Spiders

 - Cedar Mulch – Put cedar mulch outside your home all along the perimeter to prevent spiders from coming inside.
 You can add cedar shavings to closets, drawers, and cupboards to prevent them from hanging out in there, too.

 While it might be too late to prevent spiders from entering your home, if they’ve already invaded, it is never too late to contact professional help for your pest problems.
 If you’d like to keep your Pittsburgh home safe from pesky intruders,

 Witt Pest Management can help with that.
 With our year-round pest control plan, you will never have to worry about spiders entering your home.
-Contact Witt Pest Management to keep your home protected, and if you have a pest problem that needs to be dealt with today, you can schedule our same-day services.
+Contact Witt Pest Management to keep your home protected with pest control in PA.
+If you have a pest problem that needs to be dealt with today, you can schedule our same-day services.